Embedding calculus and grope cobordism of knots: The homotopy type

 The proof will be based on the fact that both $\psi(\TG)$ and Samelson products are constructed inductively.
 For the former see Section~\ref{sec:gropes-punc-knots} and for the latter see Lemma~\ref{lem:samelson-inductive}.

-Furthermore, for the proof of Theorem~\ref{thm:main-extended} we will use that $\sum_{l=1}^N\upvarepsilon_l\Gamma_l^{g^l_{\underline{n}}}$ is represented by the following pointwise product -- again by the Eckmann--Hilton argument:
+Furthermore, for the proof of Theorem~\ref{thm:main-extended} we will use that $\sum_{l=1}^N\upvarepsilon_l\Gamma_l^{g^l_{\ul{n}}}$ is represented by the following pointwise product -- again by the Eckmann--Hilton argument:

 We note that the same strategy should work for appropriate notion of gropes for any $d\geq4$, as mentioned in Remark~\ref{rem:other-d}.
-Let us now illustrate our discussion so far on several examples.
+Such a generalisation of gropes can be inspired by the following observations.